MulongXie/UIED/README.md

 The input of UIED could be various UI image, such as mobile app or web page screenshot, UI design drawn by Photoshop or Sketch, and even some hand-drawn UI design.
 Then the approach detects and classifies text and graphic UI elements, and exports the detection result as JSON file for future application.

 UIED comprises two parts to detect UI text and graphic elements, such as button, image and input bar.
-- For text, it leverages a state-of-the-art scene text detector [EAST](https://github.com/argman/EAST) to perfrom detection.
+* For text, it leverages a state-of-the-art scene text detector [EAST](https://github.com/argman/EAST) to perfrom detection.

-- For graphical elements, it uses old-fashioned CV and image processing algorithms with a set of creative innovations to locate the elements and applies a CNN to achieve classification.
+* For graphical elements, it uses old-fashioned CV and image processing algorithms with a set of creative innovations to locate the elements and applies a CNN to achieve classification.

 ## File structure
-*config/*
+*cnn*
+* Used to train classifier for graphic UI elements
-* Set path of the CNN training result (UI components classification) and OCR training result (text recognition)
+* Set path of the CNN classification model

+*config*
+* Set data paths
-* Set parameter for graphical components detection
+* Set parameters for graphic elements detection

-*ctpn/*
-* CTPN implementation

-*data/*
+*data*
-* Input image and outputs
+* Input UI images and output detection results

-*uied/*
+*detect_compo*
-* Graphical UI elemnts localization
+* Graphic UI elemnts localization
-* Graphical UI elemnts classification by CNN
+* Graphic UI elemnts classification by CNN

-*main.py*
+*detect_text_east*
+* UI text detection by EAST

+*result_processing*
+* Result evaluation and visualizition

+*merge.py*
+* Merge the results from the graphical UI elements detection and text detection

+*run_batch*
-* Process a batch of images continuously
+* Process a batch of images

-*main_single.py*
+*run_single.py*
 * Process a signle image

-*merge.py*
-* Merge the results from the graphical UI elements detection and text recognition

 ## How to use?
 To test the your own image(s):